 So, what happens when the best-known food connoisseur meets a street food junkie or vice versa if you like!
-The street food junkie picks up some nuances of fine-dining – like how to make the food look good on a plate or how the flavors are played around with.
-She learns some tip and trends of the food industry and more than anything else she picks up some behind the scene flavor of the most popular food show on Television around the world.
+The street food junkie picks up some nuances of fine dining – like how to make the food look good on a plate or how the flavors are played around with.
+She learns some tips and trends in the food industry and more than anything else she picks up some behind the scene flavor of the most popular food show on Television around the world.
 Here is a glimpse of my meeting with Master Chef George Calombaris.

 When a Street Food Junkie Meets a Food Connoisseur